AltDom/wu19-fakenews/README.md

 <img src="https://media.giphy.com/media/3orieNLnAxzZI9CQzm/giphy.gif" width="100%">

-This is the first assignment I completed which combines PHP, HTML, CSS and SQLite.
+This is the first assignment I completed as part of the Web Developer course taught by Vincent Klaiber.
 It is a news feed consisting of 10 fake news articles.
+It was built combining front end languages HTML & CSS with back end languages PHP & SQLite.

 ## About This Project
 There are two versions of this project; `index.php` and `indexSQL.php`.